Solutions Journalism Self-assessment & Goal-setting Tool

 How would you assess your news outlet’s service to communities and approach to equity?
 (Use the guide below to select a number rating)

-Phase 1: The news outlet publishes/airs stories with little, if any, input from its audiences and/or communities and has little, if any, discussion about how to improve inclusion in coverage.
+Phase 1: The news outlet publishes/airs stories with little, if any, input from its audiences and/or communities and has little.

-Phase 2: The news outlet solicits coverage ideas from audiences/communities a few times a year; has begun to recognize the importance of inclusion in its coverage; and is taking steps to improve it.
+Phase 2: The news outlet solicits coverage ideas from audiences/communities a few times a year and is taking steps to improve engagement.

 Phase 3: The news outlet centers input from the audiences/communities its journalism covers and serves at least once a quarter.
-It has internal standards in place for equitable coverage and ensures solutions stories include perspectives from intended beneficiaries of a response.
+It has internal standards in place including perspectives from intended beneficiaries of a response.

 Phase